ozra/onyx-lang/README.md

 ## Inspiration ##
-Inspiration is taken from languages as diverse as Crystal (obviously), Haskell, Rust, Nim, LiveScript, Go, Lisp, Python, C++, etc. - only "the best parts", in an integrated way.
+Inspiration is taken from languages as diverse as Crystal (obviously), Haskell, Nim, LiveScript, Go, Rust, Lisp, Erlang, Python, C++, etc. - only "the best concepts", in an integrated way.

 ## Why? ##